montogeek/laravel-docs-es/eloquent.md

 	}

 <a name="accessors-and-mutators"></a>
-## Descriptores de acceso y Mutadores
+## Accessors & Mutators

+#### Defining An Accessor

 Eloquent provides a convenient way to transform your model attributes when getting or setting them.
 Simply define a `getFooAttribute` method on your model to declare an accessor.
 Keep in mind that the methods should follow camel-casing, even though your database columns are snake-case:

-#### Defining An Accessor

 	class User extends Eloquent {